 5. Decide on your budget.

 When it comes to how much you can expect to pay for outdoor furniture, the price points vary wildly.
-For the best deals on garden furniture, online is a great option – a lot of brick-and-mortar stores tend to inflate prices to cover overheads.
+When looking for where to get garden furniture, the best deals are usually found online – a lot of brick-and-mortar stores tend to inflate prices to cover overheads.
 Just make sure to check that any outdoor furnishings that you purchase online are the right scale for your space first.

 You really don’t have to spend thousands of euros on patio furniture – while there are plenty of mid-range options available on the Littlewoods site, we’ve also got a generous amount of affordable options for those of you on a tighter budget.
 For something like a two-seater patio set, it’s not unreasonable to pay upwards of €100 – any less than that, though, will likely mean sacrificing quality.